ryanwood/vscode-simple-vim/README.md

-# MultiLine Vim
+# Simpler Vim

+This is a [fork of a fork](https://www.youtube.com/watch?v=SH2XDPI5664).
+The original repo was https://github.com/jpotterm/simple-vim.
-I took a great vim extension created by jpotterm and adjusted it to suite my own preferences.
+That was forked by [@abuisman](https://github.com/abuisman) who stated "I took a great vim extension created by jpotterm and adjusted it to suite my own preferences."
+I took it one step further.

+The changes are as follows from the original https://github.com/jpotterm/simple-vim:
+- In normal mode `d`/`dd` yanks then deletes like Vim (remove `r`/`rr`) @abuisman
+- In visual mode, `d` yanks then deletes (remove `r`) @ryanwood
+- Allow use of f and F with just one character @abuisman
+- Add configuration for cursor styles @michaelgmcd

 ## Original SimpleVim description